 |Plant Directions:||Sent with Order|

 • Planting depth.
-Candidum Caladium grows from an underground tuber, which you plant like other garden bulbs.
+Florida Cardinal Caladium grows from an underground tuber, which you plant like other garden bulbs.
 You'll appreciate not having to dig deep holes as some other bulbs require, because caladium tubers need planting only two inches below ground.

 • Prevent sunburn.
 Yes, even plants can get sunburn!
 In plant-talk, this doesn't mean the leaves will turn red as human skin does, but they'll turn brown.
-Plants with white leaves, such as Candidum Caladium, are particularly susceptible to burning.
-So find a shady spot that doesn't receive direct sun and keep your plant burn-free.
+And some brightly-colored foliage plants, such as Florida Cardinal Caladium, tend to fade if they get too much sun (or the "green" may overtake the "red").
+So find a shady spot that receives – at most – a little filtered sunlight.

 • Moist, not soggy soil.
-As a tropical plant, Candidum Caladium likes moist soil.
+As a tropical plant, Florida Cardinal Caladium likes moist soil.
 Just make sure, though, that the soil is not soggy or the tuber may rot.

 • Indoor growing.
-If your idea of gardening is growing houseplants, you'll be delighted to know that you can easily grow Candidum Caladium indoors!
+If your idea of gardening is growing houseplants, you'll be delighted to know that you can easily grow Florida Cardinal Caladium indoors!